Posts

 Look in your own life to see where you tell yourself you are not good enough.
 Do you body shame yourself?
 Do you tell yourself you are not smart enough?
 Talented enough?
 Attractive enough?
 Accomplished enough?
 If there are areas where you do this take it to the next level and ask yourself, “Why do I do this to myself?
 What are my mental and emotional consequences of questioning my worthiness?”

 Another way of looking at this issue is to consider the fact that the concern about being good enough is an expression of giving your personal power or agency away.
-You are telling yourself that other people are better equipped to judge your value than you are and you give them the authority to do so.
+You are telling yourself that other people are better equipped to judge your value than you are.
+You give them the authority to do so.
 Here are some examples of questions or thoughts that demonstrate that you are out of balance with yourself:

 • “Do I look fat in this dress?”